 1. Sophisticated Customization

-Copyleft allows businesses to customize a software program and make adjustments with less legal ramifications than copyright.
+Copyleft gives wider freedom to customize a software program and make adjustments with less legal ramifications than copyright.
 The freedom this provides pushes creativity and furthers efficiency.
-One example as a result of this freedom is users can improve licensed products legally.
-This creates a more open, free-flowing community between companies and users, as copyleft allows for distribution of licensed material.
-It can be argued that copyleft material benefits companies using digital rights management systems, since they unclutter some of the hard restrictions from copyright content.
+Because of this, users improve licensed products legally.
+This creates a more open, free-flowing community. copyleft material unclutters some of the hard restrictions from copyright content – maximizing potential customization.

-Copylefted programs are often changed to benefit customers.
-Companies who purchase copyrighted material are at the mercy of the original creator for upgrades in the future.
+For businesses, copyleft programs are edited, changed and improved to benefit customers.
+Companies who purchase copyrighted material are at the mercy of the original creator for upgrades.
 With copyleft, unique updates from numerous different users are possible.
-A lot of times this is more valuable because users of a software who decide to make upgrades are thinking with their own interests in mind, which should align with most other users.
+This is often more valuable because users who upgrade the software have altruistic interests, which ensures everyone benefits.

-A positive aspect of copyleft is the creativity of users working together creates the best possible program.
-This is because copyleft allows users to create bugfixes and share them with other users.
-Updates and upgrades of a copyrighted problem are strictly regulated and enforced, and often overlook the needs of a user for things like security fixes.
-With copyleft, the bugfixes and updates are unregulated and often benefit the companies directly implementing the copyleft program.
+When it comes to fixing problems, the creativity of users working together creates the best possible solution.
+Copyleft allows users to create bugfixes and share them with other users.
+Meanwhile, updates of a copyrighted problem are strictly regulated and enforced.
+Furthermore, they often overlook specific user needs and situations when handling security fixes.
+Finally, these type of bugfixes and updates are unregulated and unrestricted.

 A company’s choices speak volumes, including to its own current and potential employees.
 Similar to ‘going green’, going copyleft is a way for a company to create a progressive atmosphere.
-The decision to implement copyleft material signals a company is willing to give freedoms to use its creations and benefit from changes or improvements it has implemented.
+Implementing open material signals a company is willing to give freedom to use its creations.